icewolfz/jiMUD/docs/preferences.md

   - `Character` The character that is used to determine if the command is a speedpath to expand, default is !
   - `Enable` Weather or not to expand speedpaths, if disabled the line is parsed as normal command
   - `Parse` Parse each command as if it was sent from the command line, if disabled each command is sent to the mud as is.
-- `Parse single quotes as strings` Treat single quotes as string encasing, meaning all text found inside single quotes are treated as is and not parsed.
-- `Parse double quotes as strings` Treat double quotes as string encasing, meaning all text found inside double quotes are treated as is and not parsed.
 - `Newline shortcut` A shortcut for adding newlines to command input
   - `None` no shortcut enter always sends command
   - `Ctrl + Enter` add newline on ctrl+enter